What Won’t a Home Inspector Do?

 1. Home inspectors don’t destroy or demolish property

 Unlike what you may have seen on TV, a home inspector can’t do whatever they want to the property to take a closer look.
-That means no drilling into wood to check for rot, no pulling up carpet to look for moldy underlayment, and no pulling back drywall to see if the studs are correctly placed.
+That means no drilling into the wood to check for rot, pulling up the carpet to look for moldy underlayment, and pulling back drywall to see if the studs are correctly placed.

 2. Home inspectors don’t repair or remodel houses they’ve inspected